sunbro1337/casesync/README.md

 - testcase file format(yml, json)
 - download all case base and save it in a test-case format
 - class TMSProject
+- testcase system for test design
+- log system or lib